 For a visual of the public Hyatt Lake Campground, see the USA webcam at Hyatt Lake Webcam.

 FISHING SEASON IS NOW OPEN!
 For the first time in many years, fishing season opened early.
-PUBLIC CAMPGROUNDS and RESTROOMS ARE CLOSED until May 16.
+PUBLIC CAMPGROUNDS and RESTROOMS ARE OPEN.
 Boat ramps are open with very few anglers and many fish.

 Thank you for taking an interest in our Resort.
 Campers Cove Resort has the good fortune of being located on beautiful mile-high Hyatt Lake in the Southern Oregon Cascade Mountains east of Ashland, Oregon.
 The high elevation location offers a wide variety of climates and activities, and four real seasons: spring, summer, fall and winter with (no mosquitos or fleas!).

 Campers Cove Restaurant and small store are open.
 The store offeres snack & beverage items.
 It may be the smallest store in the country!